milselarch/milselarch.github.io/README.md

 - [x] Change about me content
 - [x] change out job description content
 - [x] Remove twitter and other unnecessary social media references

+## Notes:

+- blog sites are rendered at `gatsby-node.js`
+- blog articles are located in `content/posts`
+- markdown code snippets styling is in `src/styles/PrismStyles.js`